 The Company has agreements whereby it indemnifies its officers and directors for certain events or occurrences while the officer or director is, or was, serving at the Company's request in such capacity.
 The term of the indemnification period is for the officer or director's lifetime.
 The maximum potential amount of future payments the Company could be required to make under these indemnification agreements is unlimited; however, the Company has a director and officer insurance policy that limits its exposure and enables the Company to recover a portion of any future amounts under certain circumstances and subject to deductibles and exclusions.
 As a result of its insurance policy coverage, the Company believes the estimated fair value of these indemnification agreements is not material.
-Accordingly, the Company had no liabilities recorded for these agreements as of March 31, 2018 and June 30, 2017.
+Accordingly, the Company had no liabilities recorded for these agreements as of September 30, 2018 and June 30, 2018.

 In the ordinary course of its business, the Company from time to time enters into standard indemnification provisions in its agreements with its clients.
 Pursuant to these provisions, the Company may be obligated to indemnify its clients for certain losses suffered or incurred, including losses arising from violations of applicable law by the Company or by its third-party publishers, losses arising from actions or omissions of the Company or its third-party publishers, and for third-party claims that a Company product infringed upon any United States patent, copyright or other intellectual property rights.
-Where practicable, the Company limits its liabilities under such indemnities.
-Subject to these limitations, the term of such indemnification provisions is generally coterminous with the corresponding agreements but may extend for the duration of the applicable statute of limitations after termination of the agreement.
-The potential amount of future payments to defend lawsuits or settle indemnified claims under these indemnification provisions is generally limited and the Company believes the estimated fair value of these indemnity provisions is not material.
-Accordingly, the Company had no liabilities recorded for these agreements as of March 31, 2018 and June 30, 2017.
+Where practicable, the Company limits its liabilities under such indemnifies.
+Subject to these limitations, the term of such indemnified lawsuits or settle indemnified claims under these indemnification provisions is generally limited and the Company believes the estimated fair value of these indemnified claims as of September 30, 2018 and June 30, 2018.